JAPANESE CHINESE

 Efforts to Save Resources on Product Containers and Packaging

 The Maruha Nichiro Group is working to develop containers with low environmental impact.
-By reducing the weight of containers, we expect to not only save resources, but also reduce CO2 emissions during distribution due to the reduced weight.
+By reducing the weight of containers, it is expected to not only save resources but also reduce CO₂ emissions during distribution due to the reduced weight.

-In fiscal 2022, Maruha Nichiro Co., Ltd. reviewed the composition of the film used for rice and cup gratin frozen foods for commercial use and reduced the size while maintaining sufficient strength, resulting in a 16.7-ton reduction in the amount of plastic used.
+In FY2022, Maruha Nichiro reviewed the composition of the films used in its commercial frozen food products, rice and cup gratin, and reduced their size while maintaining sufficient strength, resulting in a 16.7-ton reduction in plastic use.

 Food Loss Reduction Initiatives